annentnt/AIFlashcard/README.md

     - When creating a topic from a document, system creates a knowledge graph from the document -> Each topic will have one knowledge graph.
     - When user asks about any word, system use RAG to query the word from the related knowledge graph and then respond to user the query's result.

+- Knowledge graph --> PHÚC
+- Flashcard similarity when displaying flashcards in "Learning with flashcards" --> PHÚC

 ## Stakeholders:
 - Admin